The Dublin Procedure

 There is an interpreter who speaks your language at the interview with the IND

 The IND employee asks the questions in Dutch.
 The interpreter translates them for you.
 The interpreter also translates your answers into Dutch.
-The interpreter comes from your country of origin, is independent, does not work for the IND and has no influence on the decision about your asylum application.
+The interpreter is independent, does not work for the IND and has no influence on the decision about your asylum application.
 As interpreters are very busy, you might get an interpreter who speaks a different dialect.
 Tell me immediately if the interpreter and you cannot understand each other properly.
-As it is important that no misunderstandings arise because the interpreter and you do not understand each other well.
+It is important that no misunderstandings arise because the interpreter and you do not understand each other well.

 The IND submits a request to the European country